starchildluke/astro/src/content/posts/future-coca-cola-slogans-ai.md

 9. Coca-Cola: A Timeless Classic
 10. Experience the Flavor of Coca-Cola

 Interestingly, the years weren't used in this, possibly because 2023 was a large jump from 1993.
 Either way... it didn't make much difference.
-I'm not prompt engineer so maybe someone else can get better results based on this example of few-shot learning?
+I'm not a prompt engineer so maybe someone else can get better results based on this example of few-shot learning?

 But we must remember that unrefined language models outputs are not production-ready.
 If you're using them for generative tasks, you iterate and refine until you get what you need.
 If I remove the mentions of Coca-Cola from the last version, we get: